2025 Solar Incentives Guide for West Lafayette, IN - Tax Credits & Rebates

 Next Steps for Installing Solar in West Lafayette

-The expanding number of solar incentives available has enormously increased the adoption of solar energy nationwide over the last 15 years.
-You can get solar incentives from your local utility company, the Indiana government or the federal government.
-It is a good idea to talk to your local West Lafayette solar installation company for more information about these incentives and to ensure that you're getting the largest number possible for your solar system.
+Solar incentives can be offered by the Indiana government, the federal government or your local utility company.
+The variety of available solar incentives has contributed to a large increase in solar energy use in the last 15 years.
+We suggest talking to your local West Lafayette solar installation expert for more information about these incentives and to ensure that you're getting the largest number possible for your solar system.

 EcoWatch's West Lafayette, IN Solar Incentives FAQs

-An excellent idea would be to talk to the company that installed your solar system – or call a local West Lafayette solar installer — to clarify which incentives you may qualify for.
+Your best bet is to talk to the company that installed your solar panels – or speak to a local West Lafayette solar installer — to clarify which incentives you might qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.